-- A copy of a residential tenancy agreement signed by the parties on February 1, 2021, indicating a monthly rent in the amount of \$1,900.00 due on or before the first day of each month, for a tenancy commencing on February 1, 2021; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities dated January 3, 2022, for \$1,900.00 in unpaid rent (the 10 Day Notice).
-The 10 Day Notice provides that the Tenants had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end on the stated effective vacancy date of January 13, 2022; - Copies of signed Proof of Service Notice to End Tenancy document which indicates that the 10 Day Notice was served on the Tenants by leaving a copy in the mailbox or mail slot at the Tenants' residence on January 3, 2022, which service was witnessed by T.B.; and - A copy of a Direct Request Worksheet showing the rent due and paid during the relevant period.
+- A copy of a residential tenancy agreement signed by the parties on August 14, 2020, indicating a monthly rent in the amount of \$2,500.00 due on the first day of each month, for a tenancy commencing on September 1, 2020; - A copy of a Residential Tenancy Agreement Addendum effective December 15, 2020, which confirms the "Tenants will be leasing the entire premises from the Landlord", and that rent would increase to \$3,300.00 per month from \$2,500.00 per month; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities dated January 11, 2022, for \$15,300.00 in unpaid rent (the 10 Day Notice).
+The 10 Day Notice provides that the Tenants had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end on the stated effective vacancy date of January 25, 2022; - A copy of a signed Proof of Service Notice to End Tenancy document which indicates that the 10 Day Notice was served on the Tenants by registered mail on January 11, 2022, which service was supported by Canada Post registered mail receipts which confirmed the date and time of purchase and included the tracking number; and - A copy of a Direct Request Worksheet and Schedule "A" showing the rent due and paid during the relevant period.